luyuanfan/misc/radio-setup-overview.md

 BSF - Binding Support Function
 ```

-- NRF - registers and location of all other core services and does (IP address) lookups when one needs to communicate with another.
+- ==NRF== - registers and location of all other core services and does (IP address) lookups when one needs to communicate with another.
 - SCP - routes messages between core services if direct communication isn't possible.
 - SEPP - secures communication between two different mobile networks.
-- AMF - stores and does authentication, registration with subscribers (phones).
+- ==AMF== - stores and does authentication, registration with subscribers (phones).
+	- NGAP - is the protocol handling communication between AMF and the base station.
 - SMF - set up connection session with internet when phone tries to connect to internet.
-- UPF - does the actual data forwarding.
+- ==UPF== - does the actual data forwarding.
+	- asks for gtp-u server address
+		- GPRS Tunnelling Protocol (GTP); gtp-u carries data between RAN's and core networks.
+		- Listen for GTP-U traffic on this IP address.
 - AUSF - authenticates subscriber info, like checking if sim card info is valid.
 - UDM - not sure!
 - UDR - that's what mongodb does here i believe, it stores subscriber info.
 - PCF - not sure!
 - NSSF - assign the right slice of a network.
 - BSF - not sure!
 ### Mobile network & cellular network
 are used interchangeably.
 ### 5G network slicing